WGBH (FM): History

 WGBH Educational Foundation received its first broadcasting license (for radio) in 1951 under the auspices of the Lowell Institute Cooperative Broadcasting Council, a consortium of local universities and cultural institutions, whose collaboration stems from an 1836 bequest by textile manufacturer John Lowell Jr. calling for free public lectures for the citizens of Boston.

 WGBH signed on October 6, 1951, with a live broadcast of the Boston Symphony Orchestra.
 Within a decade, it had grown enough that it partnered with the Five Colleges to set up a repeater for western Massachusetts, WFCR.
 That repeater became a full-fledged station in 1962, and is now the flagship NPR outlet for western Massachusetts.

 WGBH was a charter member of NPR, and was one of the stations that carried the inaugural broadcast of All Things Considered in 1971.

 In the summer of 2016, the station began broadcasting some of its programming from an on-air studio in the newly renovated Boston Public Library Johnson building, fronting on Boylston Street in Back Bay.

+In May 2024, WGBH laid off 31 employees across 13 departments, a 4% staff reduction.
+Production of three television programs was also suspended.
+Another 6% were laid off in June 2025.

 Programming

 WGBH broadcasts news programming, generally from NPR or PRI.
-On weekends and some weekday evenings, a variety of public affairs programming and other informational/entertainment programming is featured, such as This American Life, The Moth, Selected Shorts, Freakonomics, On Being, Radiolab, Studio 360 and The New Yorker Radio Hour.
+On weekends and some weekday evenings, a variety of public affairs programming and other informational/entertainment programming is featured, such as This American Life, The Moth, Selected Shorts, Freakonomics, On Being, Radiolab, Studio 360, and The New Yorker Radio Hour.

 Jazz music is broadcast on weekend evenings and overnights.
 Until July 2, 2012, WGBH also carried jazz during the evening and overnight hours on Mondays through Thursdays; this programming was cut back to increase news and information programming during the evening and overnight hours.
 Saturday programming consists of various syndicated programs such as Weekend Edition, Wait Wait...
 Don't Tell Me!, This American Life, and others.

-Celtic music is featured in the long-running locally produced WGBH show, A Celtic Sojourn, hosted by Brian O'Donovan.
+Celtic music was featured in the long-running locally produced WGBH show, A Celtic Sojourn, hosted by Brian O'Donovan from 1986 until his death in 2023.

 Programs originating from WGBH for the local market include: